-- Possibilty to findout which config has been used for a VCSA install – there is a /etc/vmware/install-defaults
+- Possibility to find out which config has been used for a VCSA install – there is a /etc/vmware/install-defaults

-- Native syslog support – possibiltiy to send to syslog server, or Loginsight
+- Native syslog support – possibility to send to Syslog server, or Loginsight

 - Migration from vCenter server 5.5/6.0 to VCSA 6.0 – “tech preview” feature, and there is also a Fling.

-Over all the session is packed with tips and as Mr Lam speaks fast you are really getting lots and lots of informations.
+Over all the session is packed with tips and as Mr Lam speaks fast you are really getting lots and lots of information.
 Well done!

-The session is available through YouTube here.
+The session is available on YouTube here.
 Enjoy…